react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 - Native Stack
 - JS based Stack

-The main difference between them is that JS based stack re-implements animations and gestures while the native stack navigator relies on the platform primitivs for animations and gestures.
+The main difference between them is that JS based stack re-implements animations and gestures while the native stack navigator relies on the platform primitives for animations and gestures.

 In this section we will integrate React-Native-Paper [Appbar](https://callstack.github.io/react-native-paper/appbar-header.html) and JS based Stack Navigator.